creeston/yet-another-expense-tracker/README.md

 ## How to Use

-Adding Expenses: Tap the "+" button on the home screen to add a new expense.
+ - Adding Expenses: Tap the "+" button on the home screen to add a new expense.
 Fill in the details and save.
-Viewing Expenses: See your expenses categorized and visualized with informative graphs and lists.
+ - Viewing Expenses: See your expenses categorized and visualized with informative chart and lists.
-Syncing Data: To sync data between devices, go to the 'Profile' section, and follow the instructions for syncing with another device.
+ - Syncing Data: To sync data between devices, go to the 'Profile' section, and follow the instructions for syncing with another device.
-Frequently Asked Questions (FAQs)

-Feedback
+## Feedback

 Your feedback is important to us.
 If you have any suggestions or encounter any problems while using Yet Another Expense Tracker, please let us know by submitting an issue on our GitHub repository.

-Contact Us
+## Contact Us

 Need more help?
 Contact our support team at simpleexpensetrackerapp@example.com.